Sign in

 Take the next step

-Picking the right collaboration platform for your organisation can be daunting, but following these tips should help clarify what to look for and get the most out your decision.
+Picking the right collaboration platform for your organization can be daunting, but following these tips should help clarify what to look for and get the most out your decision.

 To see how these ideas come together in a real-life product, and how NEC has implemented these features (and more), contact me to arrange a demonstration of the NEC InfinityBoard at your nearest NEC office.
 NEC has demonstration facilities in most Australian capital cities.